Lupinus rivularis: Conservation status

 In British Columbia, riverbank lupine is considered endangered due to genetic breeding with other lupine species, loss of habitat, predation, pesticide use, and a multitude of other factors.
 However, its distribution is fairly stable throughout the rest of its range of distribution.

 Uses

 Riverbank lupine has a range of important applications and uses, such as erosion control, food for wildlife, ornamental decorations, medicinal usage, and cover crops.
 As a pioneer species, it is capable of mass growth, thus is ideal for renewal of sites that have undergone erosion.
 This is enabled through their nitrogen fixation abilities, which makes them very effective at promoting revegetation and reforestation.
 The seeds produced by riverbank lupine serve as a food source for many birds, while other species rely on the abundant vegetation as a site of cover.
 Additionally, the low alkaloid content in riverbank lupine makes it suitable for livestock grazing.
 The showy nature of the floral arrangement makes riverbank lupine ideal for ornamental display in certain environmental landscapes.
-Lastly, the Thompson Indians of British Columbia reportedly utilized riverbank lupine in a variety of medicinal applications.
+Lastly, the Nlakaʼpamux of British Columbia reportedly utilized riverbank lupine in a variety of medicinal applications.